stereoboy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the 10 th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a 'No entry' sign (probability of 1.0), and the image does contain a stop sign.
+For the first image, the model is sure that this is a 'No entry' sign (probability of 1.0).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|